Projection-free Online Learning with Arbitrary Delays: Related Work

-\citet{Joulani13} further extended the technique in \citet{Weinberger02_TIT} to handle a different delayed setting, where each feedback is delayed by arbitrary rounds, but the time-stamp is knowable when it is received.
+Different the above studies that only consider the fixed delay, \citet{Joulani13} extend the technique in \citet{Weinberger02_TIT} to handle a more general setting, where each feedback is delayed by arbitrary rounds.
 For this setting, their technique is able to attain a regret bound of $dR(T/d)$ by combining with a traditional OCO algorithm with $R(T)$ regret, where $d$ is the maximum delay.
-Note that the existing projection-free OCO algorithms can also be combined with the techniques in \citet{Weinberger02_TIT} and \citet{Joulani13}.
-However, in practical problems, each feedback may be delayed by arbitrary and unknown rounds, and its time-stamp could also be unknown, which limits the application of these techniques.

-To deal with arbitrary and unknown delays, \citet{Quanrud15} proposed a delayed variant of OGD for convex losses, and established a regret bound of $O(\sqrt{S_d})$, where $S_d$ is the sum of delays over $T$ rounds.
-Similar to the method in \citet{Langford09}, the main idea of \citet{Quanrud15} is to perform a gradient descent step with the sum of delayed gradients received at each round. \citet{DOGD-SC} further extended the delayed variant of OGD for strongly convex losses by using an appropriate step size, and established a regret bound of $O(d\log T)$.
-We also note that \citet{Joulani16} proposed adaptive online algorithms that enjoy data-dependent regret bounds with arbitrary and unknown delays, but they assumed that the feedback for the decision $\x_t$ is the entire loss function $f_t(\x)$, which could be unavailable in practical applications.
+Note that although this technique can also convert OFW and OSPF to the delayed setting, it can only attain $O(d^{1/4}T^{3/4})$, $O(d^{1/3}T^{2/3})$, and $O(d^{1/3}T^{2/3})$ regret bounds for convex losses, strongly convex losses, and smooth losses, which cannot match regret bounds of OFW and OSPF in the non-delayed setting as long as $d$ is larger than $\Omega(1)$.
+Additionally, similar to the technique in \citet{Weinberger02_TIT}, it also needs to run multiple instances of a traditional OCO algorithm, which could be prohibitively resource-intensive.
+For this reasons, many studies have proposed delayed OCO algorithms, which only require the same storage and computational resources as in the non-delayed setting.